Introducing this Tariqa

 This Group/Tariqa was founded to be:

-(i) a community base for Orthodox Jews who are also aspiring or practising Jewish Sufis;
+(i) a community base for Religious Jews who are also aspiring or practising Jewish Sufis;

 (ii) an attempted renewal of the contemplative practice of the mediaeval movement known as the Egyptian Pietists;